-For an individual whose life work has precious little to do with gaining critical acclaim as a hip hop producer, its been a controversial professional result for J-Wess, who has found his work several degrees closer to the ARIA Charts than anticipated.
-A leap far further down the line from his debut album package that spawned two top 20 ARIA singles, a top 10 national chart topper with gold sales status, and several national promo tours between 2003 - 2009 with multi-platinum chart acts including; Missy Elliot and Flo Rida, innovation will always be at the forefront of the J-Wess business plan.
+For an individual who’s life work has precious little to do with gaining critical acclaim as a hip-hop producer, it’s been a controversial professional result for J-Wess, who has found his work several degrees closer to the ARIA Charts than anticipated.
+A leap far further down the line from his debut album package that spawned two Top 20 ARIA singles, a Top 10 national chart-topper with gold sales status, and several national promo tours with multi-platinum chart acts including Sean Paul, Missy Elliot, and Flo Rida.
+Innovation will always be at the forefront of the J-Wess business plan.

-“If people are serious about their craft, they expect nothing less than for it to be treated like business first, then art.
-I first noticed it as a competing athlete, the commitment needed to sustain, not just to perform, but to make sure you’re signing the right contracts, and inviting the right opportunities, you can get caught up just making sure your game is tight.
+“If people are serious about their craft, they expect nothing less than for it to be treated like business (first), then an art.
+I first noticed it as a competing athlete, the commitment needed to sustain, not just to perform but to make sure you’re signing the right contracts, and inviting the right opportunities, you can get caught up just making sure your game is tight.
 The music business is no different.
 Since developing Rendition Entertainment, I’ve made it a mission to guide developing artists to fulfill their creative side without neglecting the business.
-When I was a kid in L.A, Dr Dre wore a face full of make-up and played the keyboard in a band.
-There’s something that transcends ‘World Class Wrecking Crew’ to sell your own brand of headphones to every kid on the planet”.
+When I was a kid in LA, Dr. Dre wore a face full of make-up and played the keyboard in a band.
+There’s something which transcends ‘World Class Wrecking Crew’ to sell your own brand of headphones to every kid on the planet”.

-With music entertainment being more chronically spasmodic than at any point in history, the ravages of technology, affordability and social media are shifting the power towards artists to make more decisions than ever in order to make a meaningful impact in the market.
+With music entertainment being chronically spasmodic than at any point in history, the ravages of technology, affordability and social media shifting the power towards artists to make more decisions than ever to make a meaningful impact in the market.
 J-Wess and all things ‘Rendition’ seems generously timely, with an ultimate transparency to any individual whose mission statement is to succeed with their talents.

-The tools which are fundamental to the Rendition formula, has allowed this young entrepreneur to succeed in two of the most difficult vocations in which to aspire; sport and entertainment.
-Not something that be changed or taken away, however many critics may wish to pasteurize the achievements of this diverse artist.
-J-Wess has survived life and the business, and is using his guerrilla tactics to ensure his project brief continues to remain open.
+The tools which are fundamental to the Rendition formula, has allowed this veteran philosopher to succeed in two of the most difficult vocations in which to aspire, Sport and Entertainment.
+Not something that can be changed or taken away, however much critics may wish to pasteurize the achievements of this diverse artist.
+J-Wess has survived life and the business, and is using his guerilla tactics to ensure his project brief continues to remain open.

-“For an artist or individual tying make it in this game, it can be overwhelming.
-You can understand why some just say fuck it! and take the easy way out, give up on their goals and dreams and just ‘exist’.
+“For an artist or individual trying to make it in this game, it can be overwhelming.
+You can understand why some just say fuck it and take the easy way out, give up on their goals and dreams and just ‘exist’.
 The fear of just existing, giving up on my dreams and settling is hell on earth to me.
 Shoot!
-I flip just looking at the words”.
+I flip just looking at the words”

 Biographer: Alemain Vozzo © All Rights Reserved